 Over the course of this consultation period, n=341 coaches responded .to the survey.
-A wide range of age groups represented, with the majority of coaches being over 30 years of age (including n=198 + 140, males and females respectively; n=322 of White ethnicity with other ethnic groups represented including mixed/multiple, Black/African/Caribbean/Black British).
+A wide range of age groups represented, with the majority of coaches being over 30 years of age (n=198 and 140 participants who identified as being male and female, respectively; n=322 of White ethnicity with other ethnic groups represented including mixed/multiple, Black/African/Caribbean/Black British).